ermarinz/pNumAPI/README.md

 ![pNumAPI Running](screenshots/pNumAPI_running.png "Service successfully running")

 ## Usage
-Extract valid phone numbers by using this tool!
+### Extract Phone Numbers from URL Text

-### Get phone numbers from URL text
+Format:

-#### localhost:8080/api/phonenumbers/parse/text/My%20Phone%20Number%20String%3A%20905-491-5050
+    localhost:8080/api/phonenumbers/parse/text/My%20Phone%20Number%20String%3A%20905-491-5050

-pNumAPI will inspect a short string of text given a URL in the above format, and return a json formatted response containing a list of valid phone numbers found within the string.
-This method uses a regular expression to build a list of possible phone numbers limited to the following formats:
+pNumAPI will inspect a short string of text within a URL, and return a json formatted response containing a list of valid phone numbers found within the string.
+This method first builds a list of possible phone numbers limited to the following formats:

     (123) 456-7890
     (123)456-7890